Malekitsu/MM6-Nightmare-Mode/README.md

 ## Hats and Crowns
 - Hats and crowns now have an extra enchantment that increases spell damage or healing (or both if lucky)
+-
+## Status effects
+- Poison will no longer reduce statistics but will slowly drain HP and will expire after around 20 seconds
+- Further poison application will increase duration (has a capped duration)

 ## Crowd Control (CC) Rework
 - Charm and Turn to Stone now hit 1-2-3 enemies based on skill level (novice-expert-master)